Community Acupuncture (CA) is a national movement to make acupuncture affordable and accessible to everyone.

 How does the sliding scale payment work?

-The sliding scale at our CA events is $10-$50 a treatment.
+The sliding scale at our CA events is $15-$50 a treatment.
 YOU decide what makes sense for you to pay each time you check-in.
 We do not verify income or ask any questions about employment, etc. You know your income and budget best, so you decide what makes sense for you to pay.
-Payment types accepted are: cash, check, or credit card.
+Payment types accepted are cash or check.

 When is Community Acupuncture available at Constellation Acupuncture & Healing Arts?